-During a visit to the local recycling station I stumbled over an old GNT-A F68 telephone, and it was a bargain I could not say no to.
+During a visit to the local recycling station, I stumbled over an old GNT-A F68 telephone, and it was a bargain I could not say no to.
 When I connected the telephone to my Sipura SPA 2102 IP telephone adapted, I realized that I could not make any calls from the telephone as it dials through pulse and my adapter only accepts DTMF.

 Surfing the web I found a design similar to the one below but for a Dutch T65 telephone and this model is somewhat different than my GNT-A F68.
-I then discussed the mater with my brother and we decided to try to make our own version for my GNT-A F68.
+I then discussed the matter with my brother and we decided to try to make our own version for my GNT-A F68.

 Click on the picture to enlarge it and read our comments and advice